 For those familiar, Retribution picks up where Afterlife left off, with franchise hero Alice (Milla Jovovich) aboard an Umbrella Corporation tanker and facing an onslaught of Umbrella baddies.
 After a brief fight, and a much-needed recap of the events in parts 1-4, the action shifts suddenly to a suburban neighborhood.
 Here, Alice is a housewife with a husband (Oded Fehr) and a young hearing-impaired daughter named Becky (Aryana Engineer).
 All at once, zombies burst through the doors, and we’ve been transported to Zack Snyder’s remake of Dawn of the Dead.
 But this is all a dream.
 (Or is it?)
 The action shifts again somewhere under the ice in Russia to an Umbrella facility, where Alice is once again insufficiently clad in skimpy examining table sheets.
 She’s assisted in her escape by Ada Wong (Li Bingbing) and Albert Wesker (Shawn Roberts), the latter being the villain who died at the end of Afterlife.
 The question of how he appears here, and why he’s a good guy now, remains unanswered.

 Anyway, Alice quickly finds a tight black getup and some heavy weaponry.
 Along with Ada, she must maneuver through this underwater complex, which boasts massive arenas designed to simulate viral outbreaks in various cities (New York, Moscow, Tokyo, and Raccoon City’s suburbia) and uses cloned victims as collateral.
 Appropriately enough, the characters move from one simulated city to the next like levels in a video game.
-Meanwhile, the maniacal digitized program the Red Queen pops up occasionally to ensure that Alice and Ada’s trip is littered with zombies, big CGI beasts, and gigantic ax-carrying goons.
+Meanwhile, the maniacal digitized program the Red Queen pops up occasionally to ensure that Alice and Ada’s trip is littered with zombies, big CGI beasts, and gigantic axe-carrying goons.
 At least the scenery changes, even if the super-slow-motion action does not.
-Returning are several actors from throughout the franchise thus far: Michelle Rodriguez is Rain Ocampo, Sienna Guillory is Jill Valentine, and Boris Kodjoe is Luther West.
-Other actors play memorable characters from the videogames: Kevin Durand is Barry Burton, Johann Urb is Leon Kennedy, and so on.
+Also, several actors from throughout the franchise thus far return: Michelle Rodriguez is Rain Ocampo, Sienna Guillory is Jill Valentine, and Boris Kodjoe is Luther West.
+Other actors play memorable characters from the video games: Kevin Durand is Barry Burton, Johann Urb is Leon Kennedy, and so on.
 Will any of these names matter to anyone other than die-hard gamers?
 Probably not.